Torcars and Crayford Conversions

 The luggage space was now 54 cubic feet with seats folded down and the spare wheel removed (the same as an Austin Ambassador), a massive leap over the 21.1 cubic feet of the standard Princess boot.

 The TorCars Princess is a very rare car indeed today and to date, only two are known to survive, one in Holland and one in England, though the latter has been involved in an accident and is not roadworthy at the time of writing.
-If you know of any Princess estates, please let me know, or contact the Princess and Ambassador Owners' Club.
+If you know of any Princess estates, please let me know.

 With thanks to Terry Miller for the TorCars article.
 Additional material by Kevin Davis.